jakeatmsft/whisper-azureml/README.md

 - Deploy Environment Setup
   - Navigate to the "notebooks" folder and begin by opening the CreateEnvironment
   - Run the first cell to load the Whisper model and save it in your local environment.
+     - Please note that even if the model fails to load in your development environment, check the "models" folder to see if the file has been downloaded.
+If the model file is present please proceed to the next step.
   - Next run cells to connect to AzureML Workspace and deploy the model as well as the inferencing environment.
 - Deploy Managed Endpoint
   - Navigate to the "deploy" folder and run the "deploy.sh" bash script to deploy the model: